 Ann & Robert H. Lurie Children’s Hospital of Chicago RN Internship Program is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Programs.

 Please Note: Due to the high volume of candidates, we strongly recommend applying early.
 Program start dates:

 Please note: At this time, we are only hiring for the May start date.
 Postings for additional openings will be posted 3 months prior to the program’s start date.

 To search current job openings, please visit our jobs website.

-Please note: As a new graduate nurse, you will qualify only for those nursing job postings titled Registered Nurse – New Graduate.
+Please note: As a new graduate nurse, you will qualify only for those nursing job postings titled RN New Graduate Internship Program – May 11, 2020